Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Limitations

-In this paper, we developed SecGD, a protocol for training ML models on distributed data via gradient based methods in a privacy\hyp preserving fashion.
-It only requires two honest clients and no peer\hyp to\hyp peer connections between clients.
-We achieve our privacy guarantees by adding noise that cancels out later, and routing messages through an anonymization network.
-We use this network as a building block and are therefore not concerned with weaknesses of specific implementations such as TOR.
-Also, making as few assumptions as we do does not come without a cost.
-If a client drops out during a training round, the round has to be restarted, since the incomplete sum that the server receives is uniformly randomly distributed on the entire range \(\Z_{2^m}^d\).
-Hence, SecGD is best suited for settings where clients have stable connections to the server.
-This restriction might be relaxed by drawing the noise \(s_{ik}^t\) not from the uniform distribution but from a distribution with smaller variance.
-This would require adapting the complexity analysis and would yield differential privacy guarantees for the noisy gradients \(\tilde{g}_i^t\).
-We leave this for future work, as well as ensuring correctness, i.e., preventing clients from poisoning the training by sending forged gradients.
-We would further like to encourage research on the multi\hyp dimensional subset sum problem, the basis for our privacy guarantee.
+In S5, messages are routed through an anonymization network.
+We use this network as a building block and are therefore not concerned with certainly existing weaknesses of specific implementations such as Tor.
+Further, making as few assumptions as we do does not come without a cost.
+If a client drops out during the summation, the protocol has to be restarted, since the incomplete sum that the server receives is uniformly randomly distributed on the entire range \(\Z_{2^m}^d\).
+Hence, S5 is best suited for settings where clients have stable connections to the server.
+We leave finding ways to relax this restriction to future work, as well as ensuring correctness, i.e., preventing clients from poisoning the summation by sending forged summands.